 protected by immersion cloaking.

 To be studied scientifically, and for celestial experimentation, resource stripping, and advanced waste disposal;

 eventually to be expelled from the solar system by reverse entrainment.

-throbbing globs of cherry Jell-O held aloft, refracting the starlight.
+throbbing globs of cherry Jell-O held aloft, shimmering in the starlight.

 Their plan for the watery-blue Earth and its dry-gray Moon is an exquisite manifestation

-of the severity of thought and application that make the Saturnian civilization
+of the severity of thought — and its application — that makes the Saturnian civilization

 the cosmic equivalent of a can opener;

 the quivering envy of so many lifeforms in this solar system and far beyond.